 The glacier falls from a height of about 1,300 m down to 100 m and, because of the location and shape of the glacier, it is sensitive to climate change.
 If the climate continues to warm, there is a possibility that the glaciers will have virtually disappeared in 100 to 200 years.

-On Saturday Nov 24, 1973, a United States Navy Douglas Super DC-3 airplane was forced to land on Sólheimasandur’s black sand beach in the south of Iceland after experiencing some severe icing.
-Luckily all crew members survived the crash, but the airplane’s fuselage was abandoned.
+On Saturday Nov 24, 1973, a United States Navy Douglas Super DC-3 aeroplane was forced to land on Sólheimasandur’s black sand beach in the south of Iceland after experiencing some severe icing.
+Luckily all crew members survived the crash, but the aeroplane’s fuselage was abandoned.

 Then as your journey back begins, stay on the road for a few hours, and then take a break here for something to eat and drink.
 We actually stayed here so we didn’t go too far away from the hotel as we had our own hot springs in the hotel grounds, but we did go for a wander up to the top of the hills near Frost & Fire.